sigproc/qbo_sigproc/simple_navigation/README.md

 # Simple Naviagtion Package

  A package called kdl has to be installed to use this node.
 It handles operations using quaternions which is how the orientation of the robot is stored.
-Also it is not supported on hydro, so i ahd install it maually.
+Also it is not supported on hydro, so i had to install it manually.
  To install go to your "/cuedmasters/src" directory and run

  ```console